jasonm23/onlisp-markdown/onlisp.md

 # 2 Functions

 Functions are the building-blocks of Lisp programs.
-They are also the building- blocks of Lisp.
+They are also the building-blocks of Lisp.
 In most languages the + operator is something quite different from user-deﬁned functions.
 But Lisp has a single model, function application, to describe all the computation done by a program.
 The Lisp + operator is a function, just like the ones you can deﬁne yourself.

 In fact, except for a small number of operators called special forms, the core of Lisp is a collection of Lisp functions.
 What’s to stop you from adding to this